I’ve got feelings about Old Navy. You are probably thinking, “Colleen, what don’t you have feelings about?” I’ll let you know when I find something.

 I first want to mention that I bought a couple of things that I could not find on the website.

-The other thing that I tried on, which I could not find on the website but was available in a bunch of different sizes in the Winchester, Virginia Old Navy, was this dirty mustard dress.
+This dress was available at my store in a bunch of sizes.
 It was almost $50, which seems a bit ridiculous considering the sheerness of the fabric and the overall quality of the dress.

 I tried on an XXL, which is my normal size in non-stretchy Old Navy items and the fit was actually fantastic.
 The color was not my cup of tea exactly, but the embroidery was nice.
 If it would not have been see-through in the tummy area, it may have been something I purchased.